WhitelistVideo

 Why Parents Look for Covenant Eyes Alternatives

 Covenant Eyes has been around since 2000.
-It pioneered the "accountability software" concept: install it on a device, and it generates regular reports of internet activity that get sent to a trusted accountability partner -- a spouse, friend, or pastor.
+It basically invented the "accountability software" category.
+You install it, and it sends regular activity reports to a spouse, friend, or mentor.

-This is why thousands of parents search for Covenant Eyes alternatives every month.
-They signed up expecting protection and got surveillance instead.
-They wanted a locked door and got a security camera that emails them footage of the break-in the next morning.
+This is why parents are moving away from it.
+They signed up for a shield and realized they bought a security camera that only shows them footage of the break-in the next morning.

 What Covenant Eyes Does (And Doesn't Do)